REUSE ART GALLERY

 Lynn Stepanenko

+This application helped me recommit to using found objects and reclaimed materials in my work - thank you.
 I’m a self-taught painter who took up abstract painting in Brooklyn, NY in 2017.
 My style is abstract expressionism, and a painter whose style I admire is Willem de Kooning.
+I like to apply paint with materials other than standard paintbrushes, often with kitchen utensils.

 Melissa Bonwell